Stratford & Area

 Access to Services: Navigating the local social service network is challenging, especially for our most vulnerable.

-Food Insecurity: 4,820 families in Perth County are food insecure.
+Food Insecurity: 1 in 6 Canadian children live in a food insecure household.
 Food prices rose 7.4% in one year.

 United Way is committed to cultivating innovative initiatives addressing root causes of local social issues.
 We research and advocate for a living wage, affordable housing and improved social assistance rates and services.

 We also understand that long-term goals don’t solve the challenges of a person facing eviction next week, or the parent with empty cupboards and hungry children right now.
 To that end, we also fundraise and invest in programs to help ensure people get the immediate help they need.

 Changing Local Lives